PerBothner/DomTerm/Architecture.md

 of the start of the corresponding line.

 The lineEnds array maps to the end of each line.
-Alwways points to a span node with the line attribute set.
+Always points to a span node with the line attribute set.
 Normally lineEnds[i] == lineStarts[i+1]; however, sometimes
 lineStarts[i] is the start of a <div> or other block element.